My projects

 Cartas a Desconocidos

 A web application to facilitate handwritten letter exchange between strangers.
-A slow internet project: intentional, analogue, human.
+A slow internet project, intentional, analogue, and human.

 In progress